 The man did not report any consequences, while the victim admitted to feeling sadness and depression.

-The two lines of apology on Twitter from the Ryanair account were certainly not very convincing to show a true interest.
+Two lines of apology on Twitter from the Ryanair account were certainly not very convincing to show a true interest.
 The consequence was the launch of the hashtag #ryanairracist, which became viral on social media.

 Nestlé – self-sabotage course